-More consistent, yet less extreme, is Father Mulcahey.
+More consistent, yet less extreme, is Father Mulcahy.
 As expected of a sincere man of God, he strives to be compassionate, patient, and forgiving.
 Sometimes though, the right thing has to be done whether you like it or not, and if he can't convince you with wise words, a fist in your mouth makes an acceptable substitute.
 He feels pretty bad about it afterwards, but regardless.

 And lets not forget the fact that before he was a priest, he was a boxer.

 Let's not forget about Hawkeye, normally a nice guy with a penchant for pulling pranks.
 However, if he finds out you are causing harm to children, he doesn't care if you are in the army as well — you are going to get it.

 There's also Radar, a shy but kind guy with a love for animals.
 Hurt said animals, though, and there's not much that can save you.

 Also, don't shoot the bugle out of his hands with a cannon, even if it was by accident.
 He'll still need someone to hold him back.